ziotom78/raytracing_course/language-comparison.md

 inspired by the Pascal language.
 (In fact, the very first Nim compiler was written in [FreePascal](https://www.freepascal.org/).)

-Nim is the language I used to prepare both the HTML version of the course slides and the course notes.
-I picked it because it can either produce a standalone executable or a Javascript code to be loaded in HTML pages.
-This means that Nim programs can be run either from the terminal or within a web browser; this is a feature that only a few languages offer.
+Nim is the language I have used in the past to prepare both the HTML version of the course slides and the course notes.
+I picked it because at the time it was one of the very few languages that was able to produce a standalone executable or a Javascript code to be loaded in HTML pages[^js].
+This means that Nim programs can be run either from the terminal or within a web browser.
 (See below for an example.)

+[^js]: Nowadays, there are plenty of solutions to convert other languages to Javascript or WebAssembly: [C++](https://emscripten.org/), [Rust](https://developer.mozilla.org/en-US/docs/WebAssembly/Guides/Rust_to_Wasm), [Kotlin](https://kotlinlang.org/docs/js-overview.html), etc.

 Nim's syntax looks like a mixture of Python and Pascal, as the following implementation of the `Vec` data type shows: